NLP-python-pilot/class4/README.md

 ### 3. Making your power function interactive:
 You have to modify your previous function so that it does the following (see video):
+- Your function does not require any input parameters.
+- You should use the `input()` function two times within your function:
-- The first input prompt should be: "The base is: "
+    - The first input prompt (`input()` function) should be: "The base is: "
-- The second input prompt should be: "The exponent is: "
+    - The second input prompt (`input()` function) should be: "The exponent is: "
-- Once you give the function both (e.g. 2 and 3), it should print a list that has both inputs and the result at the end.
+- Once you give both inputs to the function (e.g. 2 and 3), it should print a list with the following order `[base, exponent, result]`.
 For 2 and 3 the list should be: [2,3,8] because 2 to the power of 3 is 8.
 - **This function should run infinitely unless you input "finito"**

 https://github.com/NLP-python-pilot/class4/assets/64445959/b01fec95-e31f-4d84-9389-7ff597bf2f8e

 ### 4. Create a function with a for loop:
+- Your function have two input parameters.
+Two lists with the same number of elements where each element is an integer such as `input_1` and `input_2`.

-- Function that adds elements from list input_1 and elements from list input_2 based on their positions.
-The results should be similar to the one in output.
+- The function should add elements from list input_1 and elements from list input_2 based on their position.
+The results should be similar to the one in the `output` list.
 - For example, position 0 from `input_1` is 2 and position 0 from `input_2` is 4.
 When you add these numbers your result is 6 which is located in the position 0 from the `output` list.

 ```python